hull/hull-connectors/packages/connectors/hull-google-sheets/assets/readme.md

 ### Import Type

-Defines entity which will be created during the import based on row data.
+Defines the entity type that will be created during the import based on row data.

 In case of User Events import Users still can be created if they were not present in Hull before import.
 This is required in order to attach events to them correctly.